HipsterBrown/surgewp-skeleton-windows/README.md

   ```
   set :staging_domain, 'staging.example.com'
   ```
 6. Set the user that Capistrano will use to SSH into the server with and set the sudo flag.
-Make sure it has all the necessary permissions (you'll almost always use your username which should have the proper permissions):
+Make sure it has all the necessary permissions (the easiest way is to create a "deployer" user on the server you're deploying to):

   ```
   set :user, "username"